-Except as described in this Draft Red Herring Prospectus, during the period/ years under review there have been no transactions or events, which in our best judgment, would be considered "unusual" or "infrequent".
+Except as described in this Red Herring Prospectus, during the period/ years under review there have been no transactions or events, which in our best judgment, would be considered "unusual" or "infrequent".

-Significant Economic Changes that Materially Affected or are Likely to Affect Income from Continuing Operations materially affect or are likely to affect our income from continuing operations identified above in 'Management's Discussion and Analysis of Financial Condition and Results of Operations -Significant factors affecting our financial condition and results of operations' and the uncertainties described in 'Risk Factors' on pages 233 and 29 respectively.
+Significant Economic Changes that Materially Affected or are Likely to Affect Income from Continuing Operations

+Our business has been subject, and we expect it to continue to be subject, to significant economic changes that materially affect or are likely to affect our income from continuing operations identified above in 'Management's Discussion and Analysis of Financial Condition and Results of Operations -Significant factors affecting our financial condition and results of operations' and the uncertainties described in 'Risk Factors' on pages 241 and 29 respectively.